sampsyo/home/_posts/2015-09-26-functioninheritance.md

 title: "Function Inheritance is Fun and Easy"
 highlight: true
 excerpt: |
     I've been using [function inheritance][browncook] to avoid writing boring boilerplate in a compiler project.
-Here, I demonstrate the technique with some examples written in [TypeScript][].
+Here, I demonstrate the technique with some examples in [TypeScript][].

     [browncook]: http://www.cs.utexas.edu/~wcook/Drafts/2006/MemoMixins.pdf
     [typescript]: http://www.typescriptlang.org/
 ---
 [Function inheritance][browncook] is a simple technique for adding extensibility to recursive functions.
-I'm in the midst of writing a compiler, which is just a giant pile of recursive tree traversals, so function inheritance is repeatedly saving my tender behind from jumbled abstractions.
+I'm in the midst of writing a compiler, which is just a giant pile of recursive tree traversals, so function inheritance is repeatedly saving my tender behind from jumbled confusion.

 This post demonstrates function inheritance with some [TypeScript][] examples.
 Here's [a Gist with the complete, executable code][gist] for everything.